mad-vx/focusly/README.md

 - A **row** and **column** – to describe its position within that group

 Focusly tracks the user’s current focus position and responds to keyboard events to move to the appropriate neighbour.

+### Multiple Key Assignments

+Focusly allows multiple keyboard shortcuts to trigger the same navigation action.

+This makes it easy to:

+- Support alternative shortcuts (e.g. Alt + Arrow or Ctrl + WASD)
+- Preserve muscle memory when migrating from existing systems
+- Offer platform-specific or user-preferred keybindings
+- Improve accessibility by providing redundant input paths

+Each navigation action (up, down, left, right, etc.) may be bound to one or more key chords, all of which behave identically at runtime.

 ---